NebraLtd/Helium-Guides/docs/FAQs.md

 Both units drop to approximately 10W during normal use.

 This roughly equates to 0.25-0.3kWh per day or 100kWh per year.

+## What power supply is required for the Hotspot?

+The indoor hotspot includes a 12V 1.5A Power supply with it.

+The outdoor hotspot requires either power over ethernet (POE) or a 9-16V DC Power Supply (Not included).

+We sell a 12V 1.5A power supply that is compatible with it.

+## What POE Injectors can I use with the Outdoor Hotspot?

+The POE injector must provide 48V to devices, a 802.3AF compatible injector is recommended.

+## Can I use POE with the Indoor Hotspot?

+If you wish to use POE with the Indoor Hotspot you will require an active POE splitter that outputs 12V to the unit.

 ## Can I mine <Alternative Cryptocurrency>?